Coming into the Season Two finale, and most likely series finale, of The Promised Neverland, I was not expecting it to be good.

 What a terrible episode, no, a terrible adaptation.

 At least Studio Pierrot didn’t have the audacity to unjustly tease us with the missing stuff.

 This episode is the equivalent of how it would have been if Tokyo Ghoul √A’s ending had been a montage of all the events in Tokyo Ghoul: Re, which they then refused to show us.

-An absolute insult and punch to the face to any fan of the manga and anime.
+An absolute insult to any fan of the manga and anime.